pineoc/cocos-docs/deprecated/studio-chapters/chapter3/Animation/Sample/en.md

  	![image](../../../studio-img/Animation/Sample/22.gif)

-You can change the apperance or color of bones by replacing them with new skin.
-Editing the apperance will not change the animation.
+You can change the appearance or color of bones by replacing them with new skin.
+Editing the appearance will not change the animation.